 by Joe Bromley and Willow Nash

 Messy Jesse loves dancing.
 He’s not necessarily that good at it, but he always tries his best.
-He wants to enter the dance competition at Kids Club but no-one will partner him.
+There’s a dance competition at Kids Club but no-one will partner him.
 Enter Olive.
-She doesn’t love dancing at all.
+She doesn’t love dancing.
 She loves cooking.
 And the prize is dinner at celebrity chef Monsieur Nincompoop’s new restaurant…

 Will they work together as a team?

 What will happen if the restaurant staff all get food poisoning, thanks to poor hygiene?
-Who will be able to save the day and cook a delicious nutritious meal, sourcing tasty fresh seasonal vegetables from the garden (that aren’t necessarily the ‘perfect’ shape), for the celebrity guests – enigmatic pop star Solar Pa’nelle and Rapper Cool Yo, who thinks vegetables come out of his mum’s freezer?
+Who will be able to save the day and cook a delicious nutritious meal, sourcing tasty fresh seasonal vegetables from the garden (that aren’t necessarily the ‘perfect’ shape), for the celebrity guests – enigmatic pop star Solar Pa’nelle and Rapper Scool Yo, who thinks vegetables come out of his nan’s freezer?

 Should we always read the label?
-Using PSHE and physical education to help youngsters tackle peer pressure and cultivate a healthy body image and self-esteem, whilst learning more about nutrition and where their food comes from.
+Using PSHE and relationships education to help youngsters tackle bullying and peer pressure, and cultivate a healthy body image and self-esteem, whilst learning more about nutrition and where their food comes from.

 There will be cooking!
 There will be dancing!
 There will be rapping!
 Not all at the same time.

 - Olive faces a huge challenge in Monsieur Nincompoop’s restaurant and needs YOUR help.
 Can you learn this chant and encourage her to believe in herself when Messy Jesse asks you to?